A Prudent Framework for Understanding Risk-Awareness in Demand Response: Case Study

 \subsection{Prudent demand}

-We then design a case with 24 stages, i.e., $T=24$ (time slots), to verify our theoretical analysis.
-We set 6 skewed price distributions with increasing variance and the same expectation, and assume that the event happened at the 10th stage.
-With the same expectation, as the distribution is skewed, a greater variance indicates more skewness in the price distribution.
-We discretize the price distribution into 30 scenarios with the occurrence probability of each scenario.
+We design a case study with 24 stages, i.e., $T=24$ (time slots), to verify the theoretical analysis of prudent demand behavior.
+In this setup, we construct six skewed price distributions, each with increasing variance but the same expectation.
+We assume that the uncertain event occurs at the 10th stage.
+With a fixed expectation and skewed distribution, greater variance in the price distribution corresponds to greater skewness.
+We discretize each price distribution into 30 scenarios with the occurrence probability of each scenario.
 Fig. \ref{Con_distri} shows the detailed price distributions.

-We show the 24-stage state value under the 1st price distribution in Fig. \ref{continuous} (a).
-The state value at stages 1-9 gradually increases until the event happens at the 10th stage, indicating the demand level change in all the prior stages.
-This reflects skewness-averse behavior and shows the prudent demand, which will prepare to respond to the event beforehand.
-The state then changes corresponding to different price scenarios when the event happens.

-We use stochastic dynamic programming to solve the problem, and Fig. \ref{continuous} (b) shows the error curve with iteration number.
-The error is calculated by the $l_2-$norm of state value differences between two nearby iterations, and the algorithm converges when the state doesn't change.
-The error curve shows a good convergence performance, and the calculation time is nearly 2s for one price distribution.

-Fig. \ref{continuous} (c) shows the distributional influence on the state value $x_9$.
-The state value at all prior stages increases with the price distribution variance (skewness).
-More importantly, the increased rate (slope) of state value also increases with the skewness.
-This indicates that more demand has been prepared ahead of time, and shows the sensitivity of prudent demand, i.e., the degree of skewness aversion.